maharmstone/btrfs/README.md

 entirely.
 If this is the case for you, try running `fdisk` on Linux and changing your partition type from 83 to 7.

+* I can edit files on Windows that I shouldn't be able to

+There's no mapping between Windows and POSIX permission models, they're too different for this to be practical.
+If this bothers you, you can create a Windows ACL on files that you don't want to be able to edit.

 Changelog
 ---------